-Oakwood Psychology Services provides evidence-based outpatient therapies for teens (aged 16+) and adults with eating disorders.
+Oakwood Psychology Services provides evidence-based outpatient therapies for people aged 18+ with eating disorders.

 The areas that we help with include anorexia, bulimia, binge eating disorder, overweight and obesity, complex food phobias, and weight and body image distress.